Deep-MI/fsqc/README.md

 of this toolbox and will be included in the [main branch](https://github.com/Deep-MI/fsqc/tree/stable) after a period of testing and evaluation.
 Unless explicitly announced, all new features will preserve compatibility with earlier versions.

-Upcoming extensions include modules for the quality control of FreeSurfer's brainstem and thalamic segmentations.
-Another planned extension is support for parallel processing of many cases.

 Feedback, suggestions, and contributions are always welcome, preferably via [issues](https://github.com/Deep-MI/fsqc/issues) and [pull requests](https://github.com/Deep-MI/fsqc/pulls).